ericaLorraineMitchell/node.js--README-generator/README.md

 ## Usage

 In order to use this project, Inquirer package is required for install.
+You will also need to open Integrated Terminal and run "node index.js" as a command to begin.

 ## Links

-Please see Github repository [Here](https://github.com/ericaLorraineMitchell/node.js--README-generator.git) Please see recording of generating a README.md file [Here]()
+Please see Github repository [Here](https://github.com/ericaLorraineMitchell/node.js--README-generator.git)

+Please see recording of generating a README.md file [Here]()